ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 ## Notes

 - Buzzer is driven using TCC2 on PA17
+- Servo Motor is driven by TCC1 on PA10
 - Pump uses GPIO to toggle ON and OFF
 - Fan uses GPIO to toggle ON and OFF
 - Non-blocking UART and I2C communication used wherever possible